 - Load regions must contain at least one execution region.
 In practice, there are usually several execution regions for each load region. - Execution regions must contain at least one code or data section, unless a region is declared with the EMPTY attribute.
 Non-EMPTY regions usually contain object or library code.
-The wildcard (\) syntax can be used to group all sections of a given attribute not specified elsewhere in the scatter-loading description file.
+You can use the wildcard () syntax to group all sections of a given attribute not specified elsewhere in the scatter file.

-• Scatter-loading file with link to bit-band objects on page 3-16.
+Scatter file with link to bit-band objects on page 3-16.